 10. The War in the Woods

-The work of the lumberjacks was--and remains--deadly.
+The work of the loggers was--and remains--deadly.
 In the words of author John Vaillant, "Like veteran bush pilots, career loggers can rattle off the names of dead and crippled comrades in numbers whose only comparison can be found among professional soldiers."xx2 Loggers could be mangled by the powerful machines they operated, crushed by falling trees, and impaled on sharpened sapling stumps, to name a few.
-Despite the risks, these jobs boosted many Ucluelet residents into the middle class, who were key in supporting businesses like the Crows Nest general store.
+Despite the risks, these jobs boosted many Ucluelet residents into the middle class, who were key in supporting local businesses.
 These high risk, high reward days were coming to a close.
-Many of the tourists who were drawn to the region by its natural beauty were horrified by the scars in the mountain landscape left by the loggers.
-As people were increasingly championing environmental causes, the loss of BC's magnificent and ancient old growth forests was quickly becoming distasteful to many.
-The dispute over the use and protection of BC's forests locked industry against environmentalism, loggers against activists in a grim conflict that would culminate in the events of the so-called "War in the Woods."
+Many of the tourists who were drawn to the region by its natural beauty were horrified by the scars landscape left by clearcuts.
+As many people in BC increasingly championed environmental causes after the 1960s, the loss of BC's magnificent and ancient old growth forests was becoming a heated political issue.
+The dispute over the use and protection of BC's forests pitted the locals who relied on forestry for their livelihoods against environmental activists, many of whom came from outside the region, in a grim conflict that would culminate in the events of the so-called "War in the Woods."
 In 1993, Clayoquot Sound became the stage for the largest act of civil disobedience in Canada's history, as 12,000 people converged on the area to protest logging operations.
 Approximately 1,000 people of all ages, and walks of life were arrested, but they were ultimately successful in their cause, and the logging industry in Clayoquot Sound swiftly declined.
 The communities of Tofino and Ucluelet were deeply divided on the issue and felt the effects of the conflict most keenly.
-The loss of the lumber industry resulted in the loss of many high-paying jobs, and while tourism trickled in to fill the void, Ucluelet received less visitors than Tofino, and jobs in tourism simply didn't pay as well.
+The loss of the lumber industry resulted in the loss of many high-paying jobs in Ucluelet especially.
+While tourist dollars trickled in to fill the void, Ucluelet received less visitors than Tofino, and jobs in tourism simply didn't pay as well.
 It remains a sensitive issue today, not only in Ucluelet, but province-wide, as lumber remains one of the province's foremost industries, even as only a fraction of the old growth forests remain.
-Some claim that the massive influx of tourists has soured the unique character of this faraway part of the world and turned nearby Tofino into a 'resort town'.
-Ucluelet, on the other hand, still has the feel of a fishing village.xx3 As Tofino's smaller, quainter neighbor, Ucluelet still feels like a small town that is happy to receive visitors, without losing sight of its blue collar roots.